awscloudgirl/aws-devops-cb/VPC/create_vpc_using_vpc_only.md

-# AWS VPC Setup Documentation
+# Create VPC using VPC only

 ## Introduction
 This documentation guides you through setting up a VPC in AWS, complete with public and private subnets, an internet gateway, and a NAT gateway.
 It ensures your resources within the VPC can securely access the internet while keeping private resources shielded from direct exposure.